Paddle philosophy and Care Guide:

 Please visit this post in my blog for detailed information on how I make and apply the original finish.

 Although its possible to break your paddle, its highly unlikely.
-The most common type of paddle failure involves using a plain cedar paddle to push off a rocky shore.
-If done just right, it can split the tip.
-That scenario was the inspiration for my locust armored tips and edges.
+The most likely type of failure involves using a plain cedar paddle to push off a rocky shore.
+If done just right, this can split the tip.
+This scenario was the inspiration for my locust armored tips and edges.
 I do not guarantee against breakage, but if it does happen, I want to know about it.
 Tell me the circumstances, there may be something I can do about it.
+Its also essential R&D.

 If you are new to the Greenland paddle, and need guidance in its use, please visit this link: